httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"hello": "world"}
 ~~~

-While the proxy is in a position to validate the client's signature, the changes the proxy makes to the message will invalidate the existing signature when the message is seen by the origin server.
-While it is possible for the origin server to have additional information in its signature context to account for the change in authority, this practice requires additional configuration and extra care (see further discussion in {{security-context-multiple-signatures}}).
-The proxy is in a position to make its own statement to the origin server about the nature of the request that it is forwarding by adding its own signature over the new message before passing it along to the origin server.
+The proxy is in a position to validate the incoming client's signature and make its own statement to the origin server about the nature of the request that it is forwarding by adding its own signature over the new message before passing it along to the origin server.
 The proxy also includes all the elements from the original message that are relevant to the origin server's processing.
 In many cases, the proxy will want to cover all the same components that were covered by the client's signature, which is the case in this example.
 Note that in this example, the proxy is signing over the new authority value, which it has changed.
 The proxy also adds the Forwarded header to its own signature value.
 The proxy identifies its own key and algorithm and, in this example, includes an expiration for the signature to indicate to downstream systems that the proxy will not vouch for this signed message past this short time window.
 This results in a signature base of: